THE 5 COMPONENTS OF READING

 As a Direct Instruction specialist, I’ve learned that reading isn't magic—it's a science.
 And if we skip a step, the whole structure can wobble.

-According to the National Reading Panel, there are five major components of reading.
+According to the National Reading Panel, there are five major components of reading: phonological awareness, phonics, fluency, comprehension, and vocabulary.
 Think of these as the ingredients for a cake.
 If you leave one out, the result falls flat.

 A high-quality foundational reading program must include all five components, taught explicitly and in a systematic manner (whoa, that's a mouthful!).